rozek/svelte-viewport-info/README.md

   })
 ```

+but keep in mind, that `DOMContentLoaded` will only be emitted once - i.e., if you run the shown code *after* the page has already been loaded, the callback will never be executed!

 ### Example ###

 An example is available on the Svelte REPL - feel free to play with it!